Chapter Twenty Five

 Chloe, “How do they work?
 I mean when you shoot them, what do they look like?
 I know Nikko and Daphne used them on Nurse and Accountant, but I’ve never seen them.”

-David Li takes one from the box, “Basically a syringe made to handle being shot out of a rifle with compressed air.
+David Li takes one from the box, “Basically a syringe made to handle being shot out of a rifle by compressed air.
 There is a feathered tail that stabilizes flight.
 The impact causes the syringe to compress and release the drug.
-Some have small barbs sticking out behind the tip, to keep them from being easily pulled out… I didn’t see the point of barbed, the drug is so potent, the barb is overkill and messy if we retrieve the dart.”
+Some have small barbs sticking out behind the tip to keep them from being easily pulled out.
+I didn’t see the point of barbed, the drug is so potent, the barb is overkill and messy if we retrieve the dart.”

 Chloe, “And what is the drug?”

 David Li, “Similar to something called M-99, or Etorphine.
 Approved for veterinary use only and can tranquilize an elephant.
 In humans, a drop will cause death.
 I made it from opium, although with the Society’s contacts, they could get it from a large animal vet.”